-Food delivery apps need to use some of their resources in training and capacity building of restaurants for improving food safety and hygiene rather than focusing only on deep discounts and aggressive marketing.
-They were advised to display FSSAI license number along with name and location of the restaurants.
+Online delivery apps need to use some of their resources in training and capacity building of restaurants for improving food safety and hygiene rather than focusing only on deep discounts and aggressive marketing.

-Government agencies like FSSAI are responsible for setting food safety standards, conducting inspections, ensuring that standards are met, and maintaining a strong enforcement program to deal with those who do not comply with standards.
+Government agencies like FSSAI (Food Safety and Standards Authority of India) are responsible for setting food safety standards, conducting inspections, ensuring that standards are met, and maintaining a strong enforcement program to deal with those who do not comply with standards.

 In some countries, such as the UK, authorities issue hygiene ratings that are made public or even displayed on the front of the premises, which can improve or damage business reputations, and provides added incentive to produce food of high quality.

 In the EU the main legislation controlling food safety practices is Regulation (EC) on the hygiene of foodstuffs, which is the basis for each member country’s local regulations.
 Australia and New Zealand are governed by the Food Standards Code.
 Pulling food delivery apps up for ignoring food safety and hygiene norms is one step towards food regulations on par with international standards.